Earthdance/wp/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 * Multiple maps can be created in a single post or page
 * Real-time traffic
 * New shortcodes with many parameters: "mapid" (to specify which map to show), "width" "height", "zoom", etc.
-* Programming API to develop your own mapping plugins

 = Pro Version Features =
 * Get the [MapPress Pro Version](http://wphostreviews.com/mappress) for additional functionality